Richard Jenkins

 Richard Dale Jenkins (born May 4, 1947) is an American actor.
 He began his career in theater at the Trinity Repertory Company and made his film debut in 1974.
 He has worked steadily in film and television since the 1980s, mostly in supporting roles.

 His body of work includes such films as The Witches of Eastwick (1987), Little Nikita (1988), Flirting with Disaster (1996), Snow Falling on Cedars (1999), The Mudge Boy (2003), Cheaper By The Dozen (2003), Burn After Reading (2008), Step Brothers (2008), Let Me In (2010), Jack Reacher (2012), The Cabin in the Woods (2012), White House Down (2013), Bone Tomahawk (2015), The Last Shift (2020), The Humans (2021), and Nightmare Alley (2021).
-On television, he played Nathaniel Fisher in the HBO drama series Six Feet Under (2001-2005).
+On television, he played Nathaniel Fisher in the HBO drama series Six Feet Under (2001–2005).

 Jenkins received nominations for the Academy Award, Spirit Award, and Screen Actors Guild Award for Best Actor for the drama film The Visitor (2007).
 He won the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie for the limited drama series Olive Kitteridge (2014).
 For his performance in the fantasy drama film The Shape of Water (2017), he was nominated for the Academy Award, Golden Globe, and Screen Actors Guild Award for Best Supporting Actor.
-The Netflix miniseries Dahmer – Monster: The Jeffrey Dahmer Story (2022) garnered him both Golden Globe and Emmy nominations for Best Supporting Actor, plus an additional Emmy nod for producing the series.
+The Netflix miniseries Dahmer – Monster: The Jeffrey Dahmer Story (2022) garnered him both Golden Globe and Emmy nominations for Best Supporting Actor, and an additional Emmy nomination for producing the series.

-Early life
+Early life and education

 Jenkins was born and raised in DeKalb, Illinois.
 His mother, Mary Elizabeth (née Wheeler), was a housewife, and his father, Dale Stevens Jenkins, was a dentist.
 He attended DeKalb High School.
 Before he became a professional actor, Jenkins drove a linen truck; his boss was the father of actor John C. Reilly.
 He earned a degree in drama from Illinois Wesleyan University before relocating to Rhode Island.